ProofSuite/bottlemint/README.md

 Redux is a predictable state container for JavaScript apps.
 By combining it with a decentralized datastore, clientside developers can both experiment and help to develop fully decentralized websites and clients.

-The redux-tendermint package is a modified version of redux that synchronizes state between your frontend redux application and your tendermint chain.
+The Bottlemint package is a modified version of redux that synchronizes state between your frontend redux application and your tendermint chain.

 Redux and Tendermint are both state machines that update a state through a state function.
 - In the case of tendermint, the state function is usually noted `(state, tx) => state`
 - In the case of redux, the state function is usually written `(state, action) => state`

-Redux-tendermint allows your frontend to use the same state function (`=reducer`) as a lotion tendermint chain.
+Bottlemint allows your frontend to use the same state function (`=reducer`) as a lotion tendermint chain.
 Your frontend state can now be stored, without the need to set up a database, in a decentralized chain.

 If combined with an IPFS or Meshnet solution, sites powered by Redux Tendermint can become completely decentralized.